Skip to main content

 Individual fields can be displayed and edited using regular text- and numeric controls, calculators, calendars, checkboxes, links, barcodes, rich text and HTML controls, progress bars, radio buttons, and more.

-Extensive search and filter options are available using predefined filters, Excel-style filtering, a powerful search box, and an advanced filter pop-up to create complex filter conditions.
+Extensive search and filter options are available using predefined filters, column header filtering, a powerful search box, and an advanced filter pop-up to create complex filter conditions.

 The user interface also supports drag-drop of rows and files, clipboard actions, window docking, and multiple windows.